 The following year marked another important milestone for Haunted Overload.
 In 2015, Haunted Overload secured the top spot as the #1 ranked Scariest Haunted Attraction in America, according to Hauntworld.com.
 Patrons from over 30 countries around the world came to visit and experience the Ultimate Halloween Experience!

 In June of 2019, Torey Roderick Performance Horses had moved into the Equestrian center at the farm and began seeing clients immediately.
 Later that year, both the Oyster River High School and Middle School began hosting their home Cross Country meets at the farm.
 DeMeritt Hill Farm is proud the be the home of Oyster River Cross Country!

 Throughout the year, plans were finalized and work started on the expansion of the orchard.
-Over the course of 2021, new varieties of apple trees will be planted along with new trellis systems and new irrigation systems.
+Over the course of 2021, new varieties of apple trees were planted along with new trellis systems and new irrigation systems.
 This is a long overdue project that will help to move the farm forward for future generations to enjoy.